jstolarek/ldjam-47/README.md

 Known bugs
 ==========

-We're not aware of any major bugs but there are several quality-of-life features missing.
-Most importantly, once you complete the game it doesn't restart, which means you have to either close the program (for standalone executable) and run it again or reload the web page (for HTML5 version).
+We're not aware of any major bugs but there's an important quality-of-life feature missing.
+Once you complete the game it doesn't restart, which means you have to either close the program (for standalone executable) and run it again or reload the web page (for HTML5 version).

 Credits